Milad-Akarie/auto_route_library/README.md

 ---

-Implementing route guards requires a little bit of setup:
+Implementing route guards requires a little of setup:

 1. Create your route guard by extending RouteGuard from the autoRoute package